 - Making a commitment.

-- Consulting an addiction specialist.
+- Consulting an addiction specialist on peculiarities of life in rehab.

-- Choosing treatment approach.
+- Choosing alcoholism treatment approach.

 - Getting support from your families and friends.